-Now, for someone like me who has been completely able to avoid spam for almost 2 decades, the best case scenario with regard to the fallout from this is a massive influx of new spam.
-The worst-case scenario - well, you saw some examples above - is very costly and time-consuming and has the added stinkbomb of tarnishing my reputation.
+Now, for someone like me who has been completely able to avoid spam for almost 2 decades, the best case scenario with regard to the fallout from this is a massive influx of new spam for me.
+The worst-case scenario - you saw some examples above - is very costly and time-consuming and has the added stink-bomb of tarnishing my reputation.

 And then there's the halo effect.
-Put literally, the Halo effect is a phenomena that occurs when the light from my halo shines a little light on you.
-A positive connotation is intended but I'm using the term in a negative way.
+The term Halo effect denotes a phenomena that occurs when the light from my halo shines a little light on you.
+Normally a positive connotation is intended but I'm using the term in a negative way.
 How will this affect all the people who host their web presences with me?
 It won't.
 My clients accounts are served from different IP addresses and using different servers than I use personally.
-If we were dumb enough to serve our clients hosting needs from the same domainand on the same IP address as MarkGilchrist.com.
-Were that the case, (and I assure you it is not the case) the tarnishing of my reputation would extend to any individuals whose websites are served from the same IP address.
+If we were dumb enough to serve our clients hosting needs from the same server and on the same IP address as MarkGilchrist.com, the tarnishing of my reputation would extend to any individuals whose websites were served from the same IP address.
 That's how it works, The IP address usually (and wrongly) gets the blame.
 And we would all be busy scrambling to write letters to get us out of those black holes and stop the denial of service attacks.
 But we don't make the same mistakes as others so customers: Not to worry.

-In this case, my little Indian friend (yes I know where you are) utilized a Trojan on my dumb, PC using, friends computers to spread the malware.
+In this case, my little south Asian friend (yes I know where they are) utilized a Trojan on my Luddite, PC using, friend's computer to spread the malware.
 Normally they just falsify headers so no unauthorized access ever occurred.
-(Meaning that usually, the attack is platform agnostic) But since Windows continues to be the scourge of the earth, anyone who asks me for help with a Windows computer will indeed get my help, in the form of me throwing the damn Windoze computer out a window and sitting them down in front of a Mac, perhaps like the upcoming iPad or iTablet or whatever iName Apple is going to give their amazing new product when it launches tomorrow)
+(Meaning that usually, the attack is platform agnostic) But since Windows continues to be the scourge of the earth, anyone who asks me for help with a Windows computer will indeed get my help, in the form of me sitting them down in front of a Mac, perhaps like the upcoming iPad or iTablet or whatever iName Apple is going to give their amazing new product when it launches tomorrow.)